-- 53. In this matter I have been commissioned by Wakatipu Equities Limited (#515/#1298, #2479/#2750) and Slopehill Properties Limited (#854, #2584) ("the submitters") to provide planning evidence in relation to their submissions.
-The submitters own land proposed to be zoned Rural Amenity and seek general and specific relief to the district plan to ensure that the provisions applying the Wakatipu Basin and their respective properties protect existing development satisfactorily recognise and provide for rural living opportunities. - 54.
+- In this matter I have been commissioned by Wakatipu Equities Limited ("WEL") #515/#1298, #2479/#2750) and Slopehill Properties Limited ("SPL") (#854, #2584) ("the submitters") to provide planning evidence in relation to their submissions.
+The submitters own land proposed to be zoned Rural Amenity and seek general and specific relief to the District Plan to ensure that the provisions applying to the Wakatipu Basin and their respective properties protect existing development and satisfactorily recognise and provide for new rural living opportunities. - 54.
 My evidence is confined to the issues arising from the above relief sought and includes discussion on: - a.
 Relevant Statutory Matters - b.
 Council's Evidence and s.42A Report - c.
 Submissions of G Todd, J Troon, J Todd, and M Brial - d.
-The benefits of rural living and why it should be provide for within the Rural Amenity Zone - e.
+The benefits of rural living and why it should be provided for within the Rural Amenity Zone - e.
 Appropriateness of the discretionary regime with no minimum lot sizes for the Wakatipu Basin Rural Amenity Zone - f.
 Permitted activity status for buildings within building platforms - g.
 Tree protection provisions applicable to the Precinct - h.
 Rezoning the Submitters' Land - i.
 Recommended Amendments - j.
 Commentary on Section 32(1) and s32(4) - k.
+Conclusion

-Conclusion - 55.
-I confirm this evidence is within my area of expertise except where I state that I am relying on facts or information provided by another person.
+- 55. I confirm this evidence is within my area of expertise except where I state that I am relying on facts or information provided by another person.
 I have not omitted to consider material facts known to me that might alter or detract from the opinions that I express.
-I am familiar with the Code of Conduct for Expert Witnesses (Environment Court Practice Note 2014) and will generally conform to it.

-- 56. In preparing this evidence I have reviewed and may refer to various planning documents, reports and statements of evidence of other experts giving evidence are relevant to my area of expertise, including: - a.
-The s.32 Reports, s42A Reports, and accompanying evidence supporting proposed district plan chapters 3, 6, 21, 22 (as part of the Stage 1 hearings); - The s.32 Reports and two s.42A Reports prepared by Mr b.
-Langman and Mr Barr dated 30 May 2018, along with the supporting evidence of Ms Jarvis, Mr Davis, Mr Smith, Ms Mellsop; and Ms Gilbert all dated 28 May; - The legal submission of Mr Warwick Goldsmith, and supporting C. evidence (including my own planning evidence), presented in the hearing of Streams 1b, 2, and 4 in relation to the issue of rural living in the Wakatipu Basin; - d.
+I am familiar with the Code of Conduct for Expert Witnesses (Environment Court Practice Note 2014) and will generally conform to it. - 56.
+In preparing this evidence I have reviewed and may refer to various planning documents, reports and statements of evidence of other experts giving evidence are relevant to my area of expertise, including: - a.
+The s.32 Reports, s42A Reports, and accompanying evidence supporting proposed District Plan chapters 3, 6, 21, 22 (as part of the Stage 1 hearings); - b.
+The s.32 Reports and two s.42A Reports prepared by Mr Langman and Mr Barr dated 30 May 2018, along with the supporting evidence of Ms Jarvis, Mr Davis, Mr Smith, Ms Mellsop, and Ms Gilbert all dated 28 May; - c.
+The legal submission of Mr Warwick Goldsmith, and supporting evidence (including my own planning evidence), presented in the hearing of Streams 1b, 2, and 4 in relation to the issue of Rural Living in the Wakatipu Basin; - d.
 The Operative Regional Policy Statement "ORPS" - e.
 The Proposed Regional Policy Statement "PRPS"; - f.
-The Proposed Queenstown Lakes District Plan Stage 1, including decision reports; - The Proposed Queenstown Lakes District Plan Stage 2 g. (inclusive of the supporting s.32 evaluations); - The evidence of Mr Steve Skelton dated 13 June 2018. h. - 57.
-I have prepared my evidence based on my: - (a) Previous experience in this District Plan review process, including provision of planning evidence for the submitters in the hearings for Streams 1B (Strategic Direction, Urban
+The Proposed Queenstown Lakes District Plan Stage 1, including decision reports; - g.
+The Proposed Queenstown Lakes District Plan Stage 2 (inclusive of the supporting s.32 evaluations); - h.
+The evidence of Mr Steve Skelton dated 13 June 2018. - 57.
+I have prepared my evidence based on my:

-&lt;sup>3 If this matter were before the Environment Court I would not completely comply with the code of conduct because I have not stated the methods for reaching all the conclusions I have reached; and I have not properly referenced statements of others upon which I rely.
-Except I have not previously provided evidence for Mr Philip Smith
+If this matter were before the Environment Court I would not completely comply with the code of conduct because I have not stated the methods for reaching all the conclusions I have reached; and I have not properly referenced statements of others upon which I rely.